Git-Kertor/Sotunki-TV-Visual-Studio-Project/README.md

 To ensure proper functionality, place the necessary files in the correct directories:

     Instagram API Key: Save the API Token in a text file located at C:\Sotunki-TV\account.txt.
-For guidance on obtaining the Instagram API Token, refer to this guide.
+For guidance on obtaining the Instagram API Token, refer to this guide: https://docs.oceanwp.org/article/487-how-to-get-instagram-access-token

     DigiTransit API Key: Save the API key in a text file at C:\Sotunki-TV\digitransit.txt.
-Follow this guide for obtaining the DigiTransit API key.
+Follow this: https://digitransit.fi/en/developers/api-registration/ for obtaining the DigiTransit API key.

     Custom Images: Place images in any of the specified directories:
         "G:\Oma Drive\Pictures"